 Incredible story of the Yugoslavian space program or actually about truth and lies, what we believe in and the relation of former Yogoslavia with US.
-Premier at Tribeca Film Festival 2016.
+Premiere at Tribeca Film Festival 2016.
 The Oscar candidate of Slovenia 2017.

-Cecile by Pankaj Johar (India, Norway)
+Cecilia by Pankaj Johar (India, Norway 2015)

 One day a middle class, young couple faces the reality of their country: how child trafficking was killing the daughter of their own maid.
 An unique film, that has travelled around the world and India.
-Premier at the Amsterdam International Documentary Film Festival, IDFA 2015.
+Premiere at the Amsterdam International Documentary Film Festival, IDFA 2015.

-Noma by Pablo Pinedo (South Africa)
+Noma by Pablo Pinedo (South Africa 2016)

-Hospital by Kesang Tseten (Nepal)
+Hospital by Kesang Tseten (Nepal 2016)

 High on the mountains of Nepal a hospital is receiving patients, who have been carried for hours or even days before they reach the doctors.
 Cinema verité-film grows to tell especially about the position of women in Nepal.
 Completed in autumn 2016.